Weak and strong mean-field limits for stochastic Cucker-Smale particle systems

-This weak convergence can be strengthened into a strong convergence for compactly-supported initial measures, under some more restrictive assumptions on the coefficients.~~\\ First, we shall only consider the case of common noise (adding individual noises would require additional work, see Remark \ref{work}). \begin{assume}[Common noise only] \end{assume} In this case, the limiting SPDE \myref{spde} becomes a stochastic conservation equation:
+This weak convergence can be strengthened into a strong convergence for compactly supported initial measures, under some more restrictive assumptions on the coefficients.

+First, we shall only consider the case of common noise (adding individual noises would require additional work, see Remark \ref{work}). \begin{assume}[Common noise only] \end{assume} In this case, the limiting SPDE \myref{chap2-spde} becomes a stochastic conservation equation:

-These kinds of equations have been studied in \cite{souganidis2}, \cite{souganidis1}.
+Non-linear stochastic conservation equations resembling \myref{conservation} (with local non-linearities) have been studied for instance in \cite{souganidis2}, \cite{souganidis1}.
 A solution of \myref{conservation} is naturally expected to be "of the transport form" $\mu = (X^\mu)^* \mu_0$, i.e $\mu$ is given by the push-forward measure of the initial data by the (non-linear) stochastic characteristics

 A precise statement on measures of the transport form is made in Definition \ref{transport_form}.
 Let us make some additional assumptions on the coefficients:

 \begin{assume}[Sublinear drift, bounded diffusion coefficient] \end{assume}